pytorch/serve/docs/batch_inference_with_ts.md

 ## Conclusion

 The take away from this example is that batching is a very useful feature.
-In cases where the services receive heavy load of requests or each request has high I/O, its advantageous to batch the requests.
-This allows for maximally utilizing the compute resources, especially GPU compute which are also more often than not more expensive.
+In cases where the services receive heavy load of requests or each request has high I/O, it's advantageous to batch the requests.
+This allows for maximally utilizing the compute resources, especially GPU resources, which are more expensive.
 But customers should do their due diligence and perform enough tests to find optimal batch size depending on the number of GPUs available and number of models loaded per GPU.
-Customers should also analyze their traffic patterns before enabling the batch-inference.
+You should also analyze your traffic patterns before enabling the batch inference.
 As shown in the above experiments, services receiving TPS lesser than the batch size would lead to consistent "batch delay" timeouts and cause the response latency per request to spike.
-As any cutting edge technology, batch-inference is definitely a double-edged sword.
+As with any cutting edge technology, batch inference is definitely a double-edged sword.